withastro/astro/packages/integrations/markdoc/README.md

 ### Content `components` prop

-The `Content` component accepts a `components` prop, which defines mappings from an HTML element name to an Astro or UI framework component (React, Vue, Svelte, etc).
+The `Content` component accepts a `components` prop, which defines mappings from Markdoc tags and HTML element names to Astro or UI framework components (React, Vue, Svelte, etc).

+#### Render HTML elements as Astro components

-This example renders all `h1` headings using a `Title` component when rendering `src/docs/why-markdoc.mdoc`:
+You may want to map standard HTML elements like headings and paragraphs to components.
+This example renders all `h1` headings using a `Title` component:

 ```astro
 ---